 - Office ergonomics (adjustable desk, table, seat, etc.)

 - Employee referral bonus

 I hope you discovered some different types of employee benefits that can apply to you.
 The options are limitless.
 Companies still offering a traditional benefits package may find it hard to recruit top talent.
 At the end of the day, employee benefits are an investment.
 To make the most out of your investment, ensure that your employees are using their benefits.

 Employee benefits can be affordable when you choose the right plan and provider.
-Instead of your typical insurance plan, consider a Health Spending Account (HSA).
-Unlike insurance, an HSA is a tax plan focused on minimizing health expenses for you and your employees.
-To learn more, check out our Beginner’s Guide below:
+Instead of your typical insurance plan, consider a Health Spending Account.
+Unlike insurance, a Health Spending Account is a tax plan focused on minimizing health expenses for you and your employees:

 For more information on employee benefits, check out these articles below: